 I wrestled for a while with how to organize my “review” of each, and ultimately decided it would be easiest to write about them in ascending order, finishing with my favorite.

 It was hard to place the Duncan House “last” of the three…. but someone has to be here.
-A typical Usonian home, the Duncan House is intentionally simple and practical, allowing it to be more marketable to the middle class homeowners for whom Wright was intending the design.
+A typical Usonian home, Frank Lloyd Wright’s Duncan House is intentionally simple and practical, allowing it to be more marketable to the middle class homeowners for whom Wright was intending the design.
 It incorporates some building materials and elements from its original surroundings, but also uses more conventional materials than one would typically find in a Wright home.

 Somewhat unusual for a Wright design, the house features the most “traditional” layout of the three – an L-shaped ranch home with a full walk-out basement.
 There’s lots of open space, especially in the combined kitchen and dining area and in the airy sunken living room, which is bordered on two sides by floor to ceiling windows and glass doors.
 There are very few narrow hallways or spaces in the home.
 Though we didn’t go down into the basement, it is completely finished living space, a rarity in Wright-designed houses.

 Of the three houses I toured, the Duncan house is the least distinctive by a significant margin.
-Setting aside the low roofline, prominent stonework chimney and cantilever-style carport, had I not known in advance that it was a Wright design, the Duncan house could easily have been a stereotypical 1950’s ranch house in middle America…. which is, of course, somewhat of Wright’s intent in creating the Usonian “line” – to develop a design that would appeal to a far broader audience.
+Setting aside the low roofline, prominent stonework chimney and cantilever-style carport, had I not known in advance that it was a Frank Lloyd Wright design, the Duncan House could easily have been a stereotypical 1950’s ranch house in middle America…. which is, of course, somewhat of Wright’s intent in creating the Usonian “line” – to develop a design that would appeal to a far broader audience.

-The Duncan house does have one particular element about it, however, that makes it significantly more unusual than the other two Wright homes in the area: You can actually stay there overnight.
-That’s right, you read that correctly – the Duncan house is open to the public as a short-term vacation rental.
-Even though the cost of staying there is between $300-500 per night (depending on when and how long you stay), and is already booked fairly far out in advance, the Duncan house would be a unique experience for a family holiday or romantic getaway, or perhaps as part of an adventure weekend for a small group of friends!
+The Duncan House does have one particular element about it, however, that makes it significantly more unusual than the other two Wright homes in the area: You can actually stay there overnight.
+That’s right, you read that correctly – the Duncan House is open to the public as a short-term vacation rental.
+Even though the cost of staying there is between $300-500 per night (depending on when and how long you stay), and is already booked fairly far out in advance, the Duncan House would be a unique experience for a family holiday or romantic getaway, or perhaps as part of an adventure weekend for a small group of friends!

 Kentuck Knob is a curious design by Frank Lloyd Wright.
 Like Fallingwater, Kentuck Knob (technically, the Hagan house at Kentuck Knob, as most of Wright’s dwellings were named after their original inhabitants) is situated far back off the road.
 In this case, the house is nestled into the side of the hill it is named after.
 Local legend has it that the hilltop was nicknamed Kentuck Knob not long after the Civil War by the soldier who had received the property as part of a post-war land grant, because the area reminded him so much of his beloved home state.
 The property is home to one of the most magnificent vistas in the state, at least of all of those that I’ve witnessed: The Youghiogheny River Overlook.